sanzeeb3/email-notifications-for-wp-ulike/readme.txt

 == Description ==

-**Making the Most Advanced WordPress Marketing Toolkit, even more advanced.**

 **Send an email notification:**

 * To the writers (post authors) whenever they got a like on their post or comment. 👍 >> 📧